 - Previously, the main source of alert for the emergency was the radio alarm, which was in every apartment and in every house.
 Why can not this method of alerting be revived today?

 - Someone is using a ripple, some is not.
 Maintenance and maintenance of radio networks for the budget is also not the cheapest.
 In addition, all new buildings are rented without radio outlets, and no one will force people to buy and install radio in their apartment.

 - Let's hope that a single system of warning about emergencies will soon work.
 In your opinion, will people react to its signals?

 - The experience of a typhoon alert showed that if a person heard a signal from an emergency, then it is not yet ready to perceive it properly, to respond to it as the practice requires.
 The modern person should be informed and clearly instructed by the press, special literature, special classes, television, radio programs and the Internet.
 He must understand and clearly know the algorithm of his actions, having heard such signals.

-Basargin Valentin Dmitrievich - Director of the Department of Civil Protection of Primorsky Krai.
-Born in 1957 in the village.
-Yar-Sale (Yamalo-Nenets Autonomous Okrug).
+Basargin Valentin Dmitrievich - Director of the Department of Civil Protection of the Primorsky Territory.
+Was born in 1957 in the village.
+Yar-Sale (Yamalo-Nenets Autonomous District).
 Orienburg Higher Military Red Banner Aviation School of Pilots.